wiseman-timelord/InfoEventMon/README.md

 ## WORK:
 1. The scripts need converting from dot link to module, dot link no work.
 2. The stats to be used for each theme need to be determined and implemented.
+3. Some method of breaking loop and returning to main menu.
-3. Testing and Fixing.
+4. Testing and Fixing.
-4. Upgrades.
+5. Layout improvement and code upgrades.

 ## PREVIEW:
 ```